-David Tracey is an Associate in the NY office who works primarily on discrimination and wage and hour cases.
+David Tracey is Co-Chair of the Firm’s Public Interest Litigation Practice Group and a Partner in the New York office who works primarily on discrimination and wage and hour cases.
 He received his law degree from NYU Law School in 2013.

 Prior to joining Sanford Heisler Sharp, LLP, Mr. Tracey clerked for the Honorable Garland E. Burrell Jr., Senior Judge for the United States District Court, Eastern District of California.

 Prior to his career in law, Mr. Tracey was a community organizer in New York City.
 As an organizer, he worked with community members on projects concerning tenants’ rights, environmental health, and gun control.

 - J.D., New York University School of Law, 2013, magna cum laude